Sup2point0/Assort/lan/dict.md

 # Dictionary

-All the fictive words I’ve created.
+All the fictive words I’ve cryzen.

 <br>